Gift Icon

 The Saint Lawrence Seaway Development Corporation ensures the efficiency of the St. Lawrence Seaway System while being a safe, reliable, technologically advanced, and environmentally responsible marine shipping system.
 It assists in moving various types of cargo: grain, ore, coal, steel, and iron between international markets and North America.

-The shipping system encompasses the 5 Great Lakes and the St. Lawrence River representing an area of approximately 2,300 miles from the western end of Lake Superior (twin ports of Superior, WI, and Duluth, MN) to the Gulf of St. Lawrence (Atlantic Ocean).
-It sets and enforces regulations together with the St. Lawrence Seaway Management Company of Canada regarding traffic control and navigation in the seaway system.
-Additionally, both the American and Canadian entities perform environmental protection and safety inspections of all ships sailing into the seaway.
+The shipping system encompasses the 5 Great Lakes and the St. Lawrence River, representing an area of approximately 2,300 miles from the western end of Lake Superior (twin ports of Superior, WI, and Duluth, MN) to the Gulf of St. Lawrence (Atlantic Ocean).
+Together with the St. Lawrence Seaway Management Company of Canada, it sets and enforces regulations regarding traffic control and navigation in the seaway system.
+Additionally, both American and Canadian entities perform environmental protection and safety inspections of all ships sailing into the seaway.

 a red truck carrying various cars